plpxsk/gists/r-style-tips.md

 limit code lines to 79 or 80 characters max

-To reuse data processing and potentially speed up knit(), put data cleaning/processing into a separate file
+To reuse data processing and potentially speed up knitting to html or PDF, put data cleaning/processing into a separate file
 - for example, create and run separate R scripts (see below) that clean/process data and create "derived" datasets, and then just read in the derived data at top of your Rmd file